Subdomain vs. Subdirectory: Which is Better for Multilingual Sites?

 Do not follow this approach.
 Because the machine translated content looks very unprofessional.
 The subtle nuances of the main content often get lost in the translation.

 So it’s best to go with a human touch when it comes to translating content.
-If you want to go the extra mile and make the respective visitors from each country feel special, go for original content on each page because translating main content paves for generalized content rather than targeted content.
+If you want to go the extra mile and make the respective visitors from each country feel special, go for original content on each page because translating the main content paves for generalized content rather than targeted content.

 2. Provide language options